China’s landmark #MeToo case returns to court after setback

 Reporters from foreign media outlets including AFP were dragged away by police while filming the scene.

-“The process for my case has truly been too difficult,” Zhou said.
+“The process for my case has truly been too difficult,” Zhou told AFP.

 “I worry that other victims fear standing up for their rights after seeing what I’ve experienced.”